 - In-district tuition - Free

-- Mandatory fees (fees charged to all students per semester or per hour) - Free
+- Mandatory fees (fees charged to students as a condition of enrollment and/or completion) - Free

 - Contact hours (extra charges for certain courses and programs) - Free

 Reconnect is a last-dollar program.
 That means that any Pell Grant funds and other state tuition-restricted scholarships or awards you receive are applied to your tuition and fees bill first, with Reconnect paying what's not covered.
 If you don't qualify for a Pell Grant or other state aid, Reconnect will pay the full cost of in-district tuition, mandatory fees, and contact hours.

 The following are not to be subtracted from the calculation of the award:

 - The Michigan Education Trust (MET)

 - Non-tuition restricted scholarships or awards, such as:

 - Qualified withdrawals from an education savings account

 Costs Reconnect Does Not Cover

 Even as a Reconnect student, you may be responsible for other tuition or non-tuition costs, such as: